knative/docs/docs/reference/README.md

      export GOPATH=""
      ```

-1. Locate the commit or tag numbers that correspond to the version of the API
+1. Locate the commits or tags that correspond to the version of the API
    that you want to generate:

    * [Build](https://github.com/knative/build/releases/)